friendly/vcdExtra/README.md

-* A new class, `glmlist`, is introduced for working with collections of glm objects, e.g., `Kway()` for fitting all K-way models from a basic marginal model, and `LRstats()` for brief statistical summaries of goodnes-of-fit for a collection of models.
+* A new class, `glmlist`, is introduced for working with collections of glm objects, e.g., `Kway()` for fitting all K-way models from a basic marginal model, and `LRstats()` for brief statistical summaries of goodness-of-fit for a collection of models.

 * For square tables with ordered factors, `Crossings()` supplements the